theupdateframework/pep-maximum-security-model/README.rst

 Maximum Security Model
 ======================

-The maximum security model permits developers to sign their projects and upload signed metadata to PyPI.
+The maximum security model permits developers to sign their projects and to upload signed metadata to PyPI.
 If the PyPI infrastructure were compromised, attackers would be unable to serve malicious versions of a *claimed* project without having access to that project's developer key.
 Figure 1 depicts the changes made to the metadata layout of the minimum security model, namely that